9 Practical and Sustainable Toilet Paper Alternatives

 Is Bamboo Toilet Paper Better?

-It us said that bamboos take so long to germinate but as soon as they do they start growing at an astonishing rate.
+It is said that bamboos take so long to germinate, but as soon as they do, they start growing at an astonishing rate.
 Some people say that you can even see them grow.
 The Chinese bamboo is said to grow at a rate of 3 feet a day!

 If the above information is true, compare that to how long it takes other trees to grow.
 Decades.
-The best thing is that bamboos starts to regrow as soon as they are cut, meaning that trees can be harvested continuously which is not the case with other trees.
+The best thing is that bamboo starts regrowing as soon as they are cut, meaning bamboo can be harvested continuously, which is not the case with other trees.

-Harvesting bamboo trees to make toilet paper makes more sense than cutting down a trees that would then take decades to grow again.
-Bamboo toilet papers are therefore very Eco-friendly and should be considered by everyone who cares about our environment.
+Harvesting bamboo trees to make toilet paper makes more sense than cutting down trees that would take decades to grow again.
+Bamboo toilet paper is, therefore, very Eco-friendly and should be considered by everyone who cares about our environment.

 Another thing I love about bamboo toilet paper is that it is 100% biodegradable.
 It breaks down easily and will not clog up your drains.
-If you are on a septic system then bamboo toilet paper is something you should really consider.
+If you are on a septic system, then bamboo toilet paper is something you should consider.

 FAQs